2023 Solar Incentives Guide for Vandalia, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.

-The ITC was originally for 30% of the total cost of installing a solar system, although that number has fluctuated slightly over the years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
+The ITC was originally for 30% of the total cost of solar panel installation, and has fluctuated slightly over time between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum claim amount.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-To more fully understand how the ITC will apply to your situation, call your local Vandalia solar panel installer and request more information.
+To better understand exactly how much money the ITC could save you, talk to your local Vandalia solar panel installer.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The credit percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+This percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
 Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 State & Local Solar Incentives